findthelorax/SummitHQ/AI Suggestions.md

 Some operations involve multiple DB calls (e.g., moving equipment, adding hours).
 If consistency matters, especially in concurrent scenarios, consider wrapping those in a prisma.$transaction().

-ou'll need to manually join the specific entity based on entityType and entityId.
+You'll need to manually join the specific entity based on entityType and entityId.

 Here's how to do it in JavaScript/TypeScript with prisma: